surahman/FTeX/README.md

 docker buildx build --file=docker/Dockerfile -t=ftex .
 ```

-You may then supply the configurations for the database host addresses, the API keys for the quotes services, and to
+You may then supply the configurations for the database host addresses, the API keys for the quote services, as well as
 publish ports using environment variables.

 #### Setting Environment Variables